The latest developments in research and treatment of MPNs

 Now, we are looking forward to the day that Bill is fully recovered from the infection he caught last summer, even after he’d recovered his strength and stamina post-transplant.
 Unfortunately, he was still vulnerable to infections, because his immune system had not yet fully recovered.
 And it was a very serious illness, so he was hospitalized for almost three months.

-We’ll be glad when we are far enough down the road that we don’t need to even think about graft-versus-host-disease anymore.
+We’ll be glad when we are far enough down the road that we don’t need to even think about graft vs. host disease anymore.
 We’ll also be glad when Bill’s immune system is back within normal ranges, so we can truly live our lives the way we did before his diagnosis.
 Until then, we are working hard to ensure that each day is valued and that we are doing all we can to remain as healthy as possible.
 And we’re extremely grateful to MD Anderson for everything its doctors have done to get him this far.

 Request an appointment at MD Anderson online or by calling 1-877-632-6789.